Boolean694/BrandNewSubway/README.md

 #### 28.05
 - Julian:
-- Maisha: Worked on writing code to draw a line between stations, needs to be tested.
-Figured out how to place a station on the map.
+- Maisha: Wrote code to draw a line between stations and figured our how to place a station on the map.